Unilever’s new climate plan puts carbon labels on 70 000 products

 “It makes certification obsolete because you literally have real-time verification,” says Engel.
 That data will be made available for anyone to verify for themselves.

-The most challenging task will be carbon labelling all its products.
-Some companies, such as oat milk-maker Oatly, have started to print on their packaging how many kilograms of carbon dioxide were released in the making of products.
+The most challenging task will be carbon labeling all its products.
+Some companies, such as oat milk-maker Oatly Inc., have started to print on their packaging how many kilograms of carbon dioxide were released in the making of products.
 Engel is aiming to do that for Unilever’s entire inventory, from shampoo to coffee to mayonnaise to deodorants.

-Currently there are no standards or third-party verification available, which means that consumers will have to take the company’s word for it.

 “It’s a very big commitment,” he says.
 “But we are clearly seeing that consumers want to know how the products they buy contribute to their own carbon footprint.”